ADBond/splinkclickhouse/docs/quickstart.md

 )
 # api for Splink to talk to Clickhouse
 db_api = ClickhouseServerAPI(client)

+# from this point on, all code is standard Splink code,
+# not specific to splinkclickhouse

 # data, and model settings
 df = splink_datasets.fake_1000